Bootstrapping, autonomous testing, and initialization system for Si/Si$_x$Ge$_{1-x}$ multi-quantum-dot devices: Introduction

-Modern semiconductor QD qubit devices have two critical features that enhance their performance, while simultaneously making autotuning challenging and essential.
-First, the active region of the device---the QDs, charge sensors, and reservoirs---contains no doping.
-All charge carriers---electrons or holes---are induced by gate voltages.
-No current can flow until gate voltages are applied and carriers are accumulated, yet turn-on voltages are unknown \textit{a priori}.
-Furthermore, because of device drift and hysteresis, the exact voltage configuration changes not only between cooldowns but even between successive initialization steps.
+Modern semiconductor QD qubit devices have two critical features that enhance their performance while simultaneously making autotuning challenging and essential.
+First, the active regions of the device---the qubit QDs, charge sensors, and reservoirs---contain no doping.
+All charge carriers---electrons or holes---are induced by gate voltages, and no current can flow until gate voltages are applied and carriers are accumulated.
+At the same time, the charges trapped within the gate-oxide heterostructure of the QD devices make it impossible to know \textit{a priori} the precise turn-on voltages, i.e., the gate voltage threshold at which carrier accumulation begins.
+The device drift and hysteresis (i.e., a shift of the current curve that depends on the direction of the sweep) introduce additional variability in voltage configuration not only between cooldowns but even between successive initialization steps.
 Second, QD device chips have multiple current channels that often serve different purposes.
-Some can host an array of QD qubits, while others provide a home for charge sensors.
-These channels are not separate until pinch-off voltages, i.e., the gate voltage threshold at which carrier accumulation is eliminated, are determined~\footnote{For a given current curve, the pinch-off and the turn-on voltage are mathematically indistinguishable.
-However, when measuring a physical gate, a hysteresis (i.e., a shift of the current curve that depends on the direction of the sweep) can be observed.}.
-Moreover, since the accumulation and depletion of carriers must occur in alternating regions separated by only tens of nanometers, these channels must interact to enable the formation of QDs separated by tunnel barriers and proximal charge sensors.
+Some host an array of QD qubits, while others provide a home for charge sensors.
+These channels are not separated until pinch-off voltages, i.e., the gate voltage threshold at which carrier accumulation is eliminated, are determined~\footnote{Mathematically, the pinch-off and the turn-on voltage are indistinguishable for a given current curve.
+However, when measuring a physical gate, a hysteresis can be observed.}.
+The size of the QD introduces additional challenges: the accumulation and depletion of carriers must occur in alternating regions separated by only tens of nanometers.
+While spatially separated, the channels must remain coupled to ensure proper operation of proximal charge sensors on nearby QDs.